Saturday, July 31, 2010

-Waterkeepers are non-governmental advocates for an identified river, lake, bay, or sound.
-They are recognised by their community, local government, and media as the voice for that particular body of water.
-They advocate compliance with environmental laws, respond to citizen complaints, identify problems which affect their identified bodies of water and devise appropriate remedies to address these problems.
+Port Phillip Baykeeper is a community program of Port Phillip EcoCentre Inc and is affiliated with Waterkeeper Alliance, a global network of non-governmental advocates for an identified river, lake, bay, or sound.
+Waterkeepers are recognised by their community, local government, and media as the voice for that particular body of water.
+They advocate compliance with environmental laws, respond to citizen complaints, identify problems which affect their waterway and devise appropriate solutions.

 A Waterkeeper is an informed environmental advocate